 Having been essentially knocked out of the last World Cup by Scotland, there would be a kind of poetic justice for Japan if they were to progress at the next at the Scots’ expense.
 Gregor Townsend’s outfit, however, could prove a tough nut to crack.
 In 30 tests since the last World Cup, Scotland have won 18, including two wins over Japan in Japan.
 Those games were both fairly close, however, and suggest that the Pool A clash at the Japan Rugby World Cup next year could be one of the games of the tournament.

-There’s still plenty of rugby to be played before the world’s top sides head to Japan, and Keith Prowse have rugby hospitality packages available for a wide range of different games.
-Our outstanding rugby hospitality alternatives cater for all the world’s top sides, including Japan, and can get you closer to the action than you’d believe possible.
+There’s still plenty of rugby to be played before the world’s top sides head to Japan, and Keith Prowse have rugby hospitality packages available for a wide range of different games including England's two warm-up matches at Twickenham Stadium against Wales and Ireland in the Quilter Summer Internationals.
+Rugby experiences from the RFU’s official hospitality partner, Keith Prowse, get you closer to the action.

 2020 Six Nations Hospitality Now on Sale